Shopping Cart

 ISBN-13: 9780822208310

-Cast Size: 7 women, 2 men
+Cast Size: 7 female, 2 male

 About the Play:

-North Shore Fish is a full-length drama by Israel Horovitz.
-An Off-Broadway success which finds earthy humour – and genuine pathos – in the hard-scrabble lives of a group of unskilled (and underpaid) workers in a faltering fish packing plant.
+North Shore Fish is a full-length comedic drama by Israel Horovitz.
+An Off-Broadway success which finds earthy humour – and genuine pathos – in the hard-scrabble lives of a group of unskilled (and underpaid) mostly female workers in a faltering fish packing plant.
 Ostensibly dealing with the mundane events of their working day, North Shore Fish gradually and skilfully exposes the tensions which lurk below the surface: the petty intrigues, sexual longings and fear of losing their livelihoods that affect them all.

-Cast: 7 women, 2 men
+Cast: 7 female, 2 male

 What people say: